Combining a trip to Venice, Florence, and Rome as part of your Italy cruise vacation is easier to plan and book than you may think.

 4 ways to see the best of Rome before your cruise from Civitavecchia cruise port

-Our daily itineraries cover 4 main areas of the city, each of which you can explore as much or as little as you have time for.
+Our daily itineraries cover four primary areas of Rome, each of which you can explore as much or as little as you have time.
 And in any order you like.
-In this city from the Roman Empire with so much history and art, it’s a good idea to pack a pocket guide book so you don’t miss anything.
+There is so much history and architecture to admire; it’s a good idea to pack a pocket guidebook so you don’t miss anything.

-Use the links to read in detail where to go and what to see in the Eternal City.
+Use the links below to read where to go and what to see in the Eternal City.

-Alternatively book at least one guided tour before you leave home.
-Scheduled amongst your free time, a guided tour is a great way to explore imperial Rome to see the best and most famous sights.
+Alternatively, book at least one guided tour before you leave home.
+A guided tour is a great way to explore imperial Rome to see the best and most famous sights.

 Getting from Rome city center to Port of Civitavecchia

-The Port of Civitavecchia where most cruise ships depart from, is 78km northwest of Rome.
-It is quite a distance and takes time to get there, so plan accordingly.
+The Port of Civitavecchia, where most cruise ships depart, is approximately 78km northwest of Rome.
+Plan accordingly because it is quite a distance and takes time.
 To get there from your hotel in Rome, you have these alternatives:

-If you are more than 4 people then I recommend booking a private transfer for pick up at your hotel before you leave home.
-Tell them what time you want to check in at the cruise port and they will calculate your pickup time from your hotel to get you there in good time.
+If you are more than four people, I recommend booking a private transfer for pick up at your hotel before you leave home.
+Tell them when you want to check in at the cruise port, and they will calculate your pickup time from your hotel to get you there in good time.
 You need to get dropped off at the port service center, Largo Della Pace.
 It is the main terminal for all shuttle buses that will take you to your cruise ship.
 The shuttle buses are all free of charge within the port.

 Ask your hotel about pre-booking a cab.
-Allow plenty of time to get to the Port.
-Traffic and queues are unpredictable, especially in high season.
-Taxis charge a flat rate and be sure to establish this with your driver before you start.
+Allow plenty of time to get to the port.
+Traffic and queues are unpredictable, especially in the high season.
+Taxis charge a flat rate; establish this with your driver before you start.
 The cost is high – around 120 euros from the city to the port.
 You need to get dropped off at the port service center, Largo Della Pace.
 It is the main terminal for all shuttle buses that will take you to your cruise ship.
 The shuttle buses are all free of charge within the port.

 Train from Termini Station

-There are shops and cafes in Termini station, a tourist office and even a shopping center located on the lower floor.
-The name of Italy’s train system is Trenitalia and if you want to you can book tickets online before you leave home.
+There are shops and cafes in Termini station, a tourist office, and a shopping center on the lower floor.
+The name of Italy’s train system is Trenitalia, and if you want to, you can book tickets online before you leave home.
 Choose “Rome Termini to Civitavecchia Porto“

-To get from Civitavecchia train station, take the local bus for 2 euros to get to the port’s service center, Largo Della Pace.
-The journey takes about 10 minutes and buses leave every 20 minutes.
+From Civitavecchia train station, take the local bus for 2 euros to get to the port’s service center, Largo Della Pace.
+The journey takes about 10 minutes, and buses leave every 20 minutes.
 Tickets can be bought from inside the train station.

-Alternatively to save money you could walk from Civitavecchia train station to Largo Della Pace It is about 1.5km and takes about 15 minutes, but remember you have your luggage too.
-Taxis can be quite hard to find from the train station but if you succeed this is also an option.
+Alternatively, you could walk from Civitavecchia train station to Largo Della Pace to save money.
+It is about 1.5km and takes about 15 minutes, but remember you have your luggage too.
+Taxis can be hard to find from the train station, but this is an option if you succeed.

 Cruises from Rome – which cruise line suits you best?

-There are fantastic itineraries and cruise ships being offered by all of the major cruise lines for Spring and Summer cruises.
+All major cruise lines offer fantastic itineraries and cruise ships for Spring and Summer cruises.

-For example Royal Caribbean have 4 cruise ships due to cruise out of Civitavecchia Port – Wonder of the Seas, Rhapsody of the Seas, Odyssey of the Seas and Brilliance of the Seas.
-Itineraries include Greek Isles; Italy and the Adriatic; Western Mediterranean and Holy Land Cruise.
+For example, Royal Caribbean has four cruise ships out of Civitavecchia Port – Wonder of the Seas, Rhapsody of the Seas, Odyssey of the Seas, and Brilliance of the Seas.
+Itineraries include the Greek Isles, Italy, and the Adriatic; Western Mediterranean and Holy Land Cruise.

-Norwegian Cruise Line offer cruises from Rome to the Mediterranean (Italy, France & Spain); Greek Isles and Italy; and Italy, Greece & Croatia.
-Unfortunately we won’t see their latest ship Prima in Mediterranean waters yet, but these cruises are available on board Norwegian Escape, Norwegian Epic, and Norwegian Gem.
+Norwegian Cruise Line offers cruises from Rome to the Mediterranean (Italy, France & Spain), Greek Isles and Italy, and Greece & Croatia.
+Unfortunately, we won’t see their latest ship Prima in Mediterranean waters yet, but these cruises are available on board Norwegian Escape, Norwegian Epic, and Norwegian Gem.

-Celebrity Cruises have 7 and 8 night cruises in the Mediterranean (Italy, France & Spain) and Italy and the Greek Isles.
-And longer voyages including Florence, Portofino & Venice; Greek Isles and Malta; Italien Riviera & France; Greek Isles & Malta; Italy, Croatia & Montenegro; and an 11-night cruise including Italy, Turkey and the Greek Isles.
+Celebrity Cruises have seven and 8-night cruises in the Mediterranean (Italy, France & Spain), Italy, and the Greek Isles.
+And longer voyages including Florence, Portofino & Venice; Greek Isles and Malta; Italien Riviera & France; Greek Isles & Malta; Italy, Croatia & Montenegro; and an 11-night cruise including Italy, Turkey, and the Greek Isles.
 Which one is on your bucket list?
-Celebrity have ships offering these cruises from Rome, Celebrity Reflection, Celebrity Constellation, and the fabulous newer ships Celebrity Edge and Celebrity Beyond.
+Celebrity has ships offering these cruises from Rome: Celebrity Reflection, Celebrity Constellation, and the fabulous newer ships Celebrity Edge and Celebrity Beyond.